vivian-bb/littledumpling-marketplace/README.md

 - Target audience:
 - Tech stack (e.g. html, css, deployment platform, etc)

+  - deployment on heroku
+  - AWS S3 for database storage
+  - UltraHook for public webhook endpoints with development environments

   - gem ultrahood for received the webhook on localhost
   - gem simpleform
   - gem bootstrap for styling and layout
+  - gem devise for authentication

   User story